sortsofecon/starter-hugo-academic2/content/publication/socsurvival/index.md

 ---
-title: Social Capital, Loss Aversion, and Survival Expectations in Older Adults (to be modified)
+title: "To Engage or Not to Engage?
+Social Activities and Survival Perceptions in Older Adults"
 subtitle: ""
 publication_types:
   - "3"